ariscript/www/content/about.md

 I'm Ari Prakash (ஆரி பிரகாஷ்)
 (<a href="https://en.pronouns.page/@ariscript" data-external-link="true" target="_blank"><span class="pride trans">she/her</span></a>,
-அவள்), a second-year student at
+அவள்), a third-year student at
 [Northeastern University](https://northeastern.edu), where I'm studying Computer Science and minoring in Mathematics.
-I'm interested in using the language of mathematics and logic to reason about programs, and to this end, learning about compilers and programming language theory.
-I'm also interested in cybersecurity and low-level systems programming.

-I believe that technology should be used to benefit and empower people and communities equitably, which is not at all a guarantee with any technological progress.
-The systems that we create ought to make the world a better place rather than deliver value to a select few.
+I'm interested in making it easier for developers to write safe and correct software, with the hope that such software can make it easier to empower marginalized people.

 {% if config.author.hireable %}

-> I'm currently open for internships or co-ops!
-Please see my [CV](/cv): it's
+> I'm currently looking for an internship/co-op (academia or industry) for the
-> very slightly different from what I send to employers, so if you're interested
+> upcoming summer and/or fall!
+If you're interested in working with someone like
-> in seeing the real version, please reach out to me (see below).
+> me, please reach out through the contact methods below!

 {% endif %}